 All but two of the 10 healthiest cities in the United States are on the West Coast, and three of the top cities are in California, according to an analysis by WalletHub.

 For the analysis, WalletHub examined 174 cities in the United States, including the 150 most populated cities in the country, and compared them using 42 metrics across four dimensions:

 - Health care.

-The researchers calculated overall scores for each city based on a weighted average of all metrics.
+The analysts calculated overall scores for each city based on a weighted average of all metrics.

-Below is our interactive map of all 174 cities and how they ranked on each of the four dimensions:
+Below is our interactive map of all 174 cities and their rank on each of the four dimensions:

 The healthiest US cities

-According to the WalletHub analysis, the 10 healthiest cities in the United States in 2020 are:
+According to the WalletHub analysis, the 10 healthiest cities in the United States are: